leockl/helstrom-quantum-centroid-classifier/README.md

     Sergioli G, Giuntini R, Freytes H (2019) A new quantum approach to binary classification.
 PLoS ONE 14(5): e0216224. https://doi.org/10.1371/journal.pone.0216224

+This Python package includes the option to vary four hyperparameters which are used to optimize the performance of the HQC classifier:
+* There is an option to rescale the dataset.
+* There is an option to choose the number of copies to take for the quantum densities.
-In this Python package, the classical dataset is encoded into quantum densities using the *inverse of the standard stereographic projection* encoding method.
+* There are two possible options to choose how the classical dataset is encoded into quantum densities: *inverse of the standard stereographic projection* or *amplitude* encoding method.
+* There are two possible options to assign class weights to the quantum Helstrom observable terms: *equiprobable* and *weighted*.

-This Python package includes the option to vary two parameters that are used to optimize the performance of the HQC classifier.
-First, there is an option to rescale the dataset.
-Second, there is an option to choose the number of copies to take for the quantum densities.
-These two parameters are used in combination together to fine tune and optimize the accuracy of the HQC classifier to a given dataset.
+These hyperparameters are used in combination together to hypertune and optimize the accuracy of the HQC classifier to a given dataset.

 It is shown in [the paper by Sergioli G, Giuntini R and Freytes H](https://doi.org/10.1371/journal.pone.0216224) that the HQC classifier, on average, **_outperforms_** a variety of commonly used classifiers over 14 real-world and artificial datasets.
 A summary of the performances of the different classifiers examined are shown in the table below: